 In September 2004, I was awarded my university’s first Canada Research Chair in my field of research, sustainable community development (CRC).
 My first five years of research explored the meaning of place, limits, scale and diversity for Canadian communities.
 In 2009, my Chair was renewed for another five years and ended in September 2014.
 During the last five years, we explored the meaning and relationship between resilience, anticipatory governance and innovation.
 Main ideas and overviews of the what we learned are summarized and displayed through our meta-analysis and visualizations series and this animation.
 Similar to my other research projects, I assembled a team of young scholars and colleagues, and the governance of this ten-year research agenda can be found here.
 During my Chair, I was also deeply committed to communicating my research as it was happening on the ground, and from the beginning led a series of real-time virtual e-Dialogues on diverse subjects, all of which have been archived for younger scholars, community leaders and decision-makers.
 We also launched in 2004 a series of asynchronous conversations, called Canada: Critical Public Policy Forums and more recently, have produced three policy action agendas for Canadian decision-makers.

-Three immediate projects that we will be working on are Places + Spaces, Changing the Conversation, and MC3: Meeting the Climate Change Challenge, and we will be concluding the Solutions Agenda at the end of May 2015.
+Three immediate projects that we worked on were Places + Spaces, Changing the Conversation, MC3: Meeting the Climate Change Challenge, and The Solutions Agenda.

 CRC Governance and Team